 Pumpkin Bran Muffins

-When using melted coconut oil or butter, it is helpful to have your ingredients at room temperature prior to mixing.
+When using melted coconut oil or butter, it is helpful to bring the ingredients to room temperature prior to mixing.
 This will prevent the oil or butter from solidifying again.

 - 1 cup bran cereal (like Fiber One or All Bran)